davidhq/SublimeEthereum/README.md

 ## Features

-* Solidity.sublime-syntax: syntax rules made specially for Ethereum Solidity language
+* Solidity.sublime-syntax: syntax rules for Ethereum Solidity language
-   * Ethereum plugin automatically uses *Solidity language syntax* when you are in a Solidity file
+   * Ethereum plugin automatically uses *Solidity language syntax* when you are in a Solidity (.sol) file
+* Vyper.sublime-syntax: syntax rules for Ethereum Vyper language
+   * Ethereum plugin automatically uses *Vyper language syntax* when you are in a Vyper (.vy) file

 ## Team